Feds: ‘Greedy’ young mayor stole from investors to fund ‘lavish lifestyle’

 Correia attended Providence College in Rhode Island and in 2014 was named entrepreneur of the year by the Fall River Area Chamber of Commerce, according to his online biography, which called him “a classic example of a Fall River kid made good.”

-Fall River is a working-class city of about 87,000 residents in southeastern Massachusetts, some 55 miles from Boston.
-It is perhaps most famous for Lizzie Borden, who was accused but later acquitted of killing her father and stepmother with an ax in 1892.
+Fall River is a working-class city in southeastern Massachusetts, some 55 miles from Boston.
+It is perhaps most famous for Lizzie Borden, a resident who was acquitted of killing her father and stepmother with an ax in 1892.

+Correia’s parents contemplated moving out of the city when he was in middle school, but he resisted because he already had his sights set on becoming mayor, his mother told The Associated Press in 2016.

 Correia was recently among 10 Democratic mayors in Massachusetts who chose to endorse Republican Gov. Charlie Baker for re-election in November over Baker’s Democratic challenger, Jay Gonzalez.